jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically_w_variables.rst

 how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux
 ****************************************************************************************************************************************

 You made it this far and have become `the greatest programmer in the world`_.
-To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use that program_ to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process
+To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use that program_ to make a :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` anytime I want and not have to remember every step of the process

 =================================================================================
 how to make a PowerShell script
 =================================================================================

-* I use `New-Item`_ to make an empty file_ with a name that is easy to remember later and describes the program_ that will automatically make a `Test Driven Development`_ environment for me
+* I use `New-Item`_ to make an empty file_ with a name that is easy to remember later and describes the program_ that will automatically make a :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` for me

   .. code-block:: PowerShell
     :emphasize-lines: 1